Hello - English

 OR

-Running charity events usually for a deaf or awareness theme or in aid of a deaf charity.
+Running charity events usually for deaf awareness or in aid of a deaf charity.

 Raising money for Charity

-Though our school raises money for other charities and good causes as well.
+Though our school over the years has raised money for other charities and good causes as well.

 2026